darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-create-account.md

 ## Generate a Darwinia account

-There are several ways to create a Darwinia account as following:
+There are two ways to create a Darwinia account as following:

   1. Via Darwinia Web Wallet
   2. Via the Polkadot.js browser plug-in
-  3. Via the Subkey command line tool

 You can choose one of them according to your preferences.
 If you have created an account before, you can directly restore/import the account through "Mnemonic/Raw seed/json file".